This chapter covers rules and advice for creating your own scenarios.

 If you're an inexperienced DM, it's probably best to just be honest with your players.
 Tell them you haven't prepared any adventure material with the direction or approach they're taking, and that the game would be more enjoyable for everyone if instead they'd stick to something within the expected outline.
 If they balk, make sure they understand the consequences; while you can certainly attempt to ad-lib a solution, it's unlikely to be balanced, fair, or particularly fun to play out.

 One option is to just avoid the scenario entirely and provide a narrative conclusion for the outcome.
 This is a handy way to resolve unexpected chase scenes, such as if the PCs suddenly decide to run away from a battle or give chase to defeated enemies that flee at the resolution of a combat scenario.
-Such back-to-back scenarios to handle what is often trivial matters can be burdensome and slow the game down anyway.
+Such back-to-back scenarios to handle what are often trivial matters can be burdensome and slow the game down anyway.
 Picking a narrative result that moves the game forward in the most interesting manner can be a superior choice to trying to create a balanced chase scene on-the-fly.

 If some kind of mechanical play feels necessary, another choice is to see if there's some way you can resolve it by having one or more PCs perform a single Search roll instead (for example to try to find a proper path through unfamiliar wilderness you didn't plan for them to go venturing into).